Ultra-Minimally Invasive Spine Surgery

-Ultra-minimally invasive spine surgery (Ultra MIS) is a group of advanced surgical procedures that significantly improve patient satisfaction and quality of life after spine surgery.
+Ultra-minimally invasive spine surgery (Ultra-MISS) is a group of advanced surgical procedures that significantly improve patient satisfaction and quality of life after spine surgery.
 These least invasive procedures represent the most technologically advanced improvements in spine surgery techniques in the past 20 years.

-The Ultra MIS procedures are performed through a micro-incision of ¼ inch utilizing fluoroscopic (X-ray) guidance and an HD endoscope/camera.
-The key patient benefits of Ultra MIS are less post-operative pain and faster recovery times, allowing patients to return to work and physical activity sooner than with minimally invasive spine surgery (MIS).
+The Ultra-MISS procedures are performed through a micro-incision of ¼ inch utilizing fluoroscopic (X-ray) guidance and an HD endoscope/camera.
+The key patient benefits of Ultra-MISS are less post-operative pain and faster recovery times, allowing patients to return to work and physical activity sooner than with minimally invasive spine surgery (MISS).

 The overall goal of ultra-minimally invasive spine surgery is to utilize the least invasive procedure to alleviate pain before considering more invasive surgery.